Make a hearty Dutch oven Irish stew to celebrate St. Patrick's Day! Tender beef and vegetables are smothered in a finger-licking Guinness stout gravy.

 - Brown beef: Heat oil in the Dutch oven over high heat.
 Add some meat cubes and brown all over; about 5 minutes per batch (2,3).

-- Simmer: Bring to a boil, lower the heat, cover the pot, and simmer for about 2 ½ hours or until the meat is really tender and almost falls apart.
+- Simmer on low heat for 2 ยฝ hours or until the meat is really tender and almost falls apart.

-- Thicken: If the sauce is too thick after 2 ¼ hours, remove the lid and continue cooking the stew until the sauce has thickened as much as you like it.
+- Thicken: If the sauce is too thick after 2 ยผ hours, remove the lid and continue cooking the stew until the sauce has thickened as much as you like it.

 Good to know!